 - Skills Loss: The academic skills of low-income students regress an average of two months during the summer because of limited access to summer learning and enrichment.
 Over time, these students fall behind their more affluent peers — as much as three years behind by the fifth grade.

-- Lack of College Readiness: Of the high school students that do graduate, only 20% are prepared for college and of those that attend, 79% require remedial coursework.
+- Lack of College Readiness: Of the high school students that do graduate, less than 20% are prepared for college and of those that attend, 79% require remedial coursework.

-- Impact: Students caught in the achievement gap are six times more likely to drop out of high school and have a 51% greater chance of being unemployed.
+- Impact: Students caught in the achievement gap are six times more likely to drop out of high school and have a 51% greater chance of being unemployed as young adults.

 What Does Horizons Offer?

-- Six weeks of intense academic instruction, enrichment, and swimming instruction each summer
+- Six weeks of intense academic instruction and enrichment programming each summer for PreK-8th grade students

 - 11 Saturdays of literacy training and enrichment programming during the school year